Monty Hall: Philanthropy

 Hall spent much of his off time involved in philanthropic work.
 His family says he was always going to telethons and helped raise close to $1 billion for charity in his lifetime.
 Hall was repeatedly honored for his charitable efforts.
-Wards at Mount Sinai Hospital in Toronto and Hahnemann University Hospital in Philadelphia are named in his honor.
+Wards at Mount Sinai Hospital in Toronto and Hahnemann University Hospital in Philadelphia are named in his honor.Hall, who said that charitable work was the driving force in his life, even went so far as to conceive a television series where he would assist people who were having troubles through various connections he had made through his philanthropic efforts.